mncinnovation/mnc-mobile-site/content/standard/git/standard/index.md

 ## Mobile Best Practice

-- Use Git GUI Client!
+- Recommend to Use Git GUI Client